semgrep/semgrep-docs/docs/managing-findings.md

 1. `IGNORED`: The finding has been ignored by a `nosemgrep` comment or through `.semgrepignore`.
 1. `REMOVED`: The finding's rule isn't enabled on the repository anymore.
 The rule was removed from the used ruleset, the rule was removed from the Rule Board.

-You can manage findings through triage states.
+You can manage findings through triage states in Semgrep App's Findings page.
+The triage states are as follows:

 <TriageStates />